 The Big Big Jazz Band was organized in 1968, as the Bob Troxell Big Big Jazz Band to serve as the pit orchestra at the Fulton Theater for a Lancaster politics-spoofing show written by Donald Goldstrom, the first guitarist in the band.
 For over 50 years we have been serving Lancaster county and surrounding areas with Gary Peters as the current Musical Director.
-Bob Troxell continues to support the band as a substitute on trombone.

-In the past few years performances have included: Organ Fund Benefit dance for 1st Presbyterian Church, Camp Hill, a concert at Cornwall Manor, Methodist Retirement Community, Lancaster Iris Club Boxwood Ball Charities Dance, Jazz Mass at St. Mary's Roman Catholic Church, Lancaster, Cleft Palate Clinic Benefit show at American Music Theater, Lititz, USO benefit Dance for Lititz Public Library, Boys and Girls Club of Lancaster fund raising benefit at Lancaster Country Club, a concert at Willow Valley Retirement Community, concerts at the American Cancer Society "Relay for Life", a concert in Lancaster Square for the Lancaster Summer Arts Festival, Jazz Worship services at First U. Methodist Church, Lancaster, concerts at Nissley Vineyards for Benefit of Big Brothers and Big Sisters Organization, a benefit dance for Lancaster Catholic High School at the Lancaster Country Club and a Jazz Worship Service at the Lititz Moravian Congregation.
+Past performances have included: Organ Fund Benefit dance for 1st Presbyterian Church, Camp Hill, a concert at Cornwall Manor, Methodist Retirement Community, Lancaster Iris Club Boxwood Ball Charities Dance, Jazz Mass at St. Mary's Roman Catholic Church, Lancaster, Cleft Palate Clinic Benefit show at American Music Theater, Lititz, USO benefit Dance for Lititz Public Library, Boys and Girls Club of Lancaster fund raising benefit at Lancaster Country Club, a concert at Willow Valley Retirement Community, concerts at the American Cancer Society "Relay for Life", a concert in Lancaster Square for the Lancaster Summer Arts Festival, Jazz Worship services at First U. Methodist Church, Lancaster, concerts at Nissley Vineyards for Benefit of Big Brothers and Big Sisters Organization, a benefit dance for Lancaster Catholic High School at the Lancaster Country Club and a Jazz Worship Service at the Lititz Moravian Congregation.